How and Where to Use Enumerators with JavaScript via C++

 Scenario

 An application requirement is to traverse all cells in a given Worksheet to read their values.
-There could be several ways to implement this goal.
-A few are demonstrated below.
+Several approaches can implement this goal; a few are demonstrated below.

 Using Display Range